Adoption of the Constitution of Ireland: International response

-When the new constitution was enacted, the British government, according to The New York Times "contented itself with a legalistic protest".
+When the new constitution was enacted, according to The New York Times, the British government "contented itself with a legalistic protest".
 Its protest took the form of a communiqué on 30 December 1937 in which the British stated:

 The Eire (Confirmation of Agreements) Act 1938 provided that Eire would be the style in UK law for the Irish state.

 The Irish Government received messages of goodwill from 268 United States congressmen including eight senators.
 The signatories expressed "their ardent congratulations on the birth of the State of Ireland and the consequent coming into effect of the new constitution", adding that "We regard the adoption of the new constitution and the emergence of the State of Ireland as events of the utmost importance."

+Ireland, a successor state?

+Given that there is little doubt about statehood in Ireland in 1937, was Ireland a successor state to the Irish Free State?
+The answer would appear to be yes.
+Ireland was treated as a successor state in its international relations.
+That the Department of External Affairs merely notified foreign governments only of the change of name and did not re-accredit diplomats as it could have done is not decisive.